are best known for their worldwide number 1 single from

 co-producer Des Champ died of cancer aged 77 in 2006.

-Rod Cloutt emigrated to Australia.
+Rod Cloutt emigrated to Australia, where he passed away

 of the key members of Chicory Tip: